apache/pulsar/site2/docs/functions-deploy.md

 If you run a non-[standalone](reference-terminology.md#standalone) cluster, you need to obtain the service URL for the cluster.
 How you obtain the service URL depends on how you deploy your Pulsar cluster.

-If you want to deploy and trigger Python user-defined functions, you need to install [the pulsar python client](http://pulsar.apache.org/docs/en/client-libraries-python/) first.
+If you want to deploy and trigger Python user-defined functions, you need to install [the pulsar python client](http://pulsar.apache.org/docs/en/client-libraries-python/) on all the machines running [functions workers](functions-worker.md).

 ## Command-line interface